JoeC5/Washington_BEV_analysis/README.md

 Surplus of 213,034 gWh

 Caveats
-1)	This brief based on information I found through web search and use of Microsoft copilot and Chat GPT.
+1)	This brief based on publicly available information I found through web search and use of Microsoft Copilot and Chat GPT.
 2)	This brief does not take into account Washington state’s commercial not industrial energy needs/usage.
-3)	Resources are noted at the end of this brief.
+3)	Resources used are noted at the end of this brief.

 # Business Problem
 Determine how Washington state’s electricity availability is impacted by the increase in electric vehicles.
 1)	Define total number of electric cars in Washington state.
-   -  By year from 2018 through 2024
+   -  By year through 2024
    -  By county
 2)	Calculate the increase in kilowatt usage of this population for a year.
- - Define kilowatt usage to charge each electric car.
+ - Define kilowatt-hour usage to charge each electric car.
  - Convert kilowatt-hour to gigawatt-hour.
-3)	Define the total number of household units within the state and the annual kilowatt usage for each (kilowatt-hour will need to be converted to gigawatt-hour).
+3)	Define the total number of household units within the state and the annual kilowatt-hour usage for each (kilowatt-hour will need to be converted to gigawatt-hour).
 4)	Identify and determine the total number of power plants (biomass, batteries, coal, hydroelectric, natural gas, nuclear, petroleum, solar, wind) and their collective annual capacity.
   - Convert how energy production in measured: megawatts to gigawatts-hour.
 5)	Note – this study is only looking at impact of electric vehicles to available electricity based on residential demands.
 Industrial and commercial needs were not taken into consideration.
 Additionally, I want to acknowledge that the increased use of Artificial Intelligence and the electricity needed for compute power (in datacenters run by Microsoft, Google, Amazon, and others) will absolutely impact the availability of electricity in Washington state.

 # Methodology
 Electric Vehicle Identification
 1)	Pulled current electric car population in Washington State for DATA.GOV - https://catalog.data.gov/dataset/electric-vehicle-population-data.
-This is a csv file.
+This is a csv file - I converted to .xls file.
 Cleaned data by:
 -  Removed all non-Washington state data
 -  Updated Electric Range and Base MSRP columns due to missing data.
 Used MS Copilot and ChatGPT to find data for each car.
 To keep data consistent, I pulled base model information
    -  Electric range for vehicles